joerick/pyinstrument/README.md

 periodically (every 1 ms).
 This is lower overhead than event- based profiling (as done by `profile` and `cProfile`).

-This module is still very young, so I'd love any feedback/bug reports/pull requests!

 Documentation
 -------------